Sec 2 Math Tuition.

 Direct vs inverse proportion confusion

 "y inversely proportional to x, so y = kx" (wrong); should be y = k/x.
 The model error wipes the entire question and the substitution that follows is meaningless.
-Loses 4-5 marks per proportion problem.
+Can lose 4-5 marks per proportion problem.
 Fix: a one-line decision rule written as the first step on every proportion question — "y bigger when x bigger? direct (y = kx). y smaller when x bigger? inverse (y = k/x)."
 Drilled with paired contrasts so the right model gets picked in under five seconds.

 !